kiboschool/course-frontend-web-dev/src/lessons/advanced-javascript/project-covid-19-data-dashboard.md

-# Project: Covid 19 Data Dashboard
+# Project: Covid-19 Data Dashboard

 ## 0. Project set-up

 Get your starter code and project set up [here](https://classroom.github.com/a/GCkMCAGH)

 ## 1. Project Summary

 In this project, you will build an interactive data dashboard that provides meaningful insights into the COVID-19 pandemic based on given data.
 The dashboard will display data related to cases, deaths, and recoveries, and allow users to filter and sort this data by country or date.